 SFM will monitor free space on sfm-data and sfm-processing.
 Administrators will be notified when the amount of free space crosses a configurable threshold.
 The threshold is set in the .env file:

 '''

-sfm-data free space threshold to send notification emails,only ends with MB,GB,TB. \rightarrow eg. 500MB,10GB,1TB DATA_VOLUME_THRESHOLD=10GB
+sfm-processing free space threshold to send notification emails, only ends with MB, \hookrightarrow GB, TB. eg. 500MB, 10GB, 1TB

+PROCESSING_VOLUME_THRESHOLD=10GB

 '''